adamgranted/rtspstreamer/README.md

         sudo usermod -aG video,input your_username

 - Latency issues?
 You can play with the VLC flags within the ~/start_vlc.sh script.
-Expirement accordingly, you may need all, some, none, or a revised cache time.
+Expirement accordingly, you may need all, some, none, or a revised caching times.

         --network-caching=1000
         --rtsp-tcp
         --no-hw-decoding
+        --codec avcodec
+        --avcodec-hw=none
+        --file-caching=2000
+        --live-caching=2000
+        --realrtsp-caching=2000
+        --no-audio

 - Still having issues?
 Check the VLC logs with the following command: